askk/shadowsocks-accountmanager/README.md

     --debug                      show debug message
 ```

-First, ssmgr will read the config file in `--config`, and other parameters(`-detsmp`) will replace the config file values.
+First, ssaccmgr will read the config file in `--config`, and other parameters(`-detsmp`) will replace the config file values.